 Product discovery with JIRA can be annoying, because of lack of discovery features.
-If you miss the product discovery phase, you’re risking a failed product.
+If you miss a thorough product discovery phase, you’re risking a failed product.
 Follow us to learn how to integrate a visual solution for product discovery to the JIRA project.
-At the end of the article you’ll get a guide for an effective product design.
+At the end of the article you’ll find a guide showing you how to design products effectively for JIRA.

-- inspire the product team to deliver all valuable ideas
+- inspire the product team to deliver upon all valuable ideas,

 User story maps for effective product discovery with JIRA

-The benefits of using story maps for product design is getting better known today.
+The main benefit of using story maps for product design is getting a deeper understanding of the product and what its key values are before implementation.
 Jeff Patton – known as the father of user story mapping – dreamed of an intuitive solution for visualizing dependencies among user goals, user steps and user stories with sticky notes.

 This visual layout supports the understanding in the product team and it was easy-to-understand for non-technical stakeholders too.
 Although it works adequately on the office wall, building virtual story maps has further benefits such as online collaboration with remote teams and direct integration to a JIRA project.
 Online story mapping tools offer several solutions to widen the usage of user story maps, such as:

 - deliver real-time updated status reports for product owners and stakeholders

 Now, take a look at how the product discovery works using a story map and a linked JIRA project.

 Steps of the product discovery with JIRA

 I didn’t want to make up a revolutionary product discovery process, so I’ll go through the most authentic and known steps of the process that apply to any JIRA project.
 You can add or leave in steps depending upon your needs.